Burmese–Siamese War (1765–1767): Burmese conquest of Tenasserim

 This, combined with the original number of 20,000 men, made the total forces of 30,000 men under Maha Nawrahta.
-The Burmese army now had mobilized 50,000 men, including those in Lanna.
-(This likely represented the largest mobilization of the Burmese army since Bayinnaung's 1568–1569 invasion.).
+The Burmese army had now mobilized 50,000 men, including those in Lanna.
+(This likely represented the largest mobilization of the Burmese army since Bayinnaung's 1568–1569 invasion.)

 Burmese invasion of Western Siam

 Thai, French and Dutch sources state that the Burmese forces invaded Western Siam in early 1765.
 Udaungza the fugitive former governor of Tavoy fled from Tenasserim down south to Kra Isthmus to Kraburi.
 The Burmese were keen on chasing after Udaungza and then followed Udaungza to Kraburi, burning down the town.
 The Tavoy governor fled further to Phetchaburi, where Prince Thepphiphit also took refuge.
 The Burmese forces sacked and burnt down the Siamese towns of Chumphon, Pathio, Kuiburi and Pranburi on the way and then returned to Tavoy via the Singkhon Pass.

 King Ekkathat arranged for Prince Thepphiphit to be grounded in Chanthaburi and Udaungza to reside in Chonburi on Eastern Siamese Coast.
 The Siamese king then sent out forces to halt Burmese advances;